Humans are different from primates. Differences between humans and monkeys. Greater primates or monkeys

 Where is A.I.
 (Acceleration Index) – acceleration index.

-1. Number of species
+1. Number of types

 Left - pan troglodytes, right - pan paniscus